 If you’ve been diagnosed with a vein-related health problem, you’re more likely to experience leg discoloration.
 Although this usually isn’t a serious problem, it can negatively impact your confidence and prevent you from living an active, mobile lifestyle.
-At Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, the team of vascular and vein experts regularly works with men and women to treat leg discoloration using conservative methods of care.
+At Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, the team of vascular and vein experts regularly works with men and women to treat leg discoloration using conservative methods of care.
 To request your appointment, call the office nearest you or click the online booking tool today.

 Leg discoloration, also known as venous stasis dermatitis, is a common problem that occurs as a result of problems with your veins, specifically veins in your lower legs and feet.